 The angle can be estimated over a 180 or 360 degree range, depending on the number of channels adopted and microphone placement.

-The resolution of the computed value can be chosen at runtime, allowing you to determine the best tradeoff between localization precision and resource consumption.
+The resolution of the computed value can be chosen at runtime, allowing the user to determine the best tradeoff between localization precision and resource consumption.

-The osxAcousticSL library is provided in binary format inside a software package with sample applications running on the X-NUCLEO-CCA02M1 expansion board connected to a NUCLEO-F401RE board.
+The osxAcousticSL library is provided in binary format, integrated in a software package providing implementation examples running on the X-NUCLEO-CCA02M1 expansion board connected to a NUCLEO-F401RE.

-The example package is an add-on for the X-CUBE-MEMSMIC1 package; it is based on STM32Cube technology and is easily ported to any STM32F4 microcontroller with an FPU unit.
+The example package is designed as an add-on for the X-CUBE-MEMSMIC1 package; the library can be easily ported to any STM32F4 microcontroller with an FPU unit.

-- Real-time sound source localization algorithm (under OpenSoftwareX license) based on two or four digital microphone audio signals
+- Real-time sound source localization algorithm (under OpenSoftwareX license) based on 2 or 4 digital microphone audio signals

 - 180 or 360 degree range